ericmjl/llamabot/docs/cli/docs.md

 ## Overview

 The `llamabot docs write` command is a powerful tool designed to help you create and maintain Markdown documentation for your project.
-This command leverages the capabilities of LLMs (Large Language Models) to generate and update documentation based on the content and intent specified in your Markdown files.
+This command leverages the capabilities of LLMs (Large Language Models) to generate and update documentation based on the content and intents specified in your Markdown source files.

 ## Usage

-To use the `llamabot docs write` command, navigate to your terminal and run the following command:
+To use the `llamabot docs write` command, open your terminal and navigate to the root directory of your project.
+Then, run the following command:

 ```sh
 llamabot docs write <path_to_markdown_file>